For people, one way to understand natural numbers is counting

 Defined using set theory rules

-Then let the compiler calculate the bool of the proposition .
-Since = true
+Then let the compiler calculate the boolean value of the proposition

-, the compiler only calculates the bool of , and then discovers the not
+, the compiler only calculates the boolean value of

-function, so it calculates the bool inside not
+function, so it calculates the boolean value inside not

-, but this returns to calculating the bool of .
-The compiler may choose to enter a circuit dead loop.
+, and the compiler may choose to enter a circuit dead loop.

-For finite sets, or cannot be judged, e.g. , because , or there is no definition that is a true proposition.
+For finite sets, , or it is impossible to judge , e.g. , because , or the proposition is not defined as a true proposition.

 this_sentence_is_false : bool = false;